johnterickson/CredentialProvider.Redirect/README.md

 Ideally the flow would be:
 ```
-dotnet restore in WSL2 <-> CredentialProvider.WSL2 in WSL2 <-> netfx/netcore CredentialProvider.Microsoft in Windows
+dotnet restore in WSL2 <-> CredentialProvider.Redirect in WSL2 <-> netfx/netcore CredentialProvider.Microsoft in Windows
 ```

 However, I'm having trouble getting the `stdin`/`stdout` flow working right between Windows and WSL2.
 For now, I'm only able to get it to work as:
 ```
-dotnet restore in WSL2 <-> CredentialProvider.WSL2 in WSL2 <-> CredentialProvider.WSL2 in Windows <-> netfx/netcore CredentialProvider.Microsoft in Windows
+dotnet restore in WSL2 <-> CredentialProvider.Redirect in WSL2 <-> CredentialProvider.Redirect in Windows <-> netfx/netcore CredentialProvider.Microsoft in Windows
 ```

 Until that is fixed, you have to do some extra steps: